bantayso/talk2me/README.md

 will return the current forecast.

 You could even implement a whole slew of admin commands. e.g. `/admin <password> broadcast-all '<message to send to all connected clients on server>'`

-TODO
-====
-As this is an alpha release there is much refactoring and testing to do.

-* Multiple room support.
-* Admin room for sending global messages.
-(This may now be up to implementation using CommandPlugin)
-* Different sounds for messages, login, logout, ...
-* Ponder settings such as sounds only when name mentioned.
-Settings would only persist in cookies.
-* Verify all communication is secure.
-* Secure rooms